Gellybean/Gellybean/MathfinderBot.md

 # MathfinderBot

 Mathfinder is a Discord bot built as a stat-tracker for Pathfinder 1e.
-Many of its features are built around a math expression engine with a linked statblock.
-This allows you to create helpful formulas relating to your character.
-There are many features included, as well as the ability to create rows and grids of buttons that represent saved expressions.
+Its features include:

+- A powerful math engine you can use to create useful expressions for your character, used together with a
+- Statblock that keeps track of base stats and expressions.
+- Character sheet imports from other software (PCGen, Pathbuilder, HeroLabs).
+- Preset expressions for things like weapons and creature shapes, some of which can be customized before calling.
+- Ability to turn formulae into buttons which you can call in rows and grids for easy access.
+- Basic inventory management.
+- Tools for DMs, including the ability to evaluate character sheets, secrets rolls, initiative tracking.

 There are many help options built into the bot using the `/mf-help` command.
 These include examples on how to use particular commands.
 I will do my best to update both the documents located here and on the bot.

 ## W.I.P.
 This bot is a work in progress!
-Please be patient while I fix any ongoing issues.
+Please be patient while I fix any ongoing issues and improve tools.

 ## Stats & Expressions